okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 ## Create a Client with Angular CLI

-Angular CLI is a command-line utility that can generate an Angular project for your.
+Angular CLI is a command-line utility that can generate an Angular project for you.
 Not only can it create new projects, but it can also generate code.
-It's a very handy tool because it also offers commands that will build and optimize your project for production.
+It's a convenient tool because it also offers commands that will build and optimize your project for production.
 It uses webpack under the covers for building.
 If you want to learn more about webpack, I recommend [webpack.academy](https://webpack.academy).

-You can learn about the basics of Angular CLI at <https://cli.angular.io>.
+You can learn the basics of Angular CLI at <https://cli.angular.io>.

 {% img blog/spring-boot-2-angular-5/cli.angular.io.png alt:"Angular CLI Homepage" width:"800" %}{: .center-image }